kpf5297/stm32-uart-driver-plus/CONFIGURATION_GUIDE.md

 To integrate with other RTOS (not FreeRTOS/CMSIS-RTOS):

 1. Set `USE_FREERTOS=0`
-2. Implement your own mutex/semaphore wrappers in `uart_driver_config.h`
+2. Implement your own mutex/semaphore wrappers in your application or in `include/uart_driver.h` if you want to override defaults.
 3. Define custom tick and critical section macros

 ### Mixed HAL usage: